Heinrich von Kleist

 Heinrich von Kleist's novella remains topical for the timeless questions it raises about guilt and justice, the individual and society.
 It's about the mechanisms of spreading terror and the irresistible spiral of violence.

 Michael Kohlhaas will be staged by Andreas Kriegenburg, one of the most stylistically influential and visually compelling directors of his generation.
 For a number of years now he has directed both spoken theatre and opera at all major theatres in German-speaking countries.
-He has often been invited to the Berliner Theatertreffen, his productions have been shown at festivals at home and abroad, and he has won the Nestroy theatre prize, Der Faust and many other awards.
+He has often been invited to the Berliner Theatertreffen, his productions have been shown at festivals at home and abroad, and he has won the Nestroy theatre prize, Der Faust (German theatre award) and many other awards.

-Director Andreas Kriegenburg
+Stage director Andreas Kriegenburg

-Set designer Harald Thor
+Stage designer Harald Thor